aragon/client/README.md

 More [configuration options](docs/CONFIGURATION.md) are available, and depending on your needs, you may find the [frontend development setup guide](docs/FRONTEND_SETUP.md) helpful.

-## Deployments
+## Releases

 The Aragon client undergoes a number of different deployments, based on build environments, major release timelines, and quality assurance checks.

+For more information about each official release, see our [releases page](https://github.com/aragon/aragon/releases).

 ### aragonPM

-Regular updates, with incrementing minor or patch versions, are published onto the `aragon.aragonpm.eth` repo on all supported Ethereum environments.
+Regular updates, with incrementing minor or patch versions, are published onto the `aragon.aragonpm.eth` on-chain repository for all supported Ethereum environments.

 These should be seen as "official" builds, whose distributions are secured by IPFS.
 Most users see this version of the app, due to [mainnet.aragon.org](https://mainnet.aragon.org) and [rinkeby.aragon.org](https://rinkeby.aragon.org) pointing to these builds.

+Each incremental version released through this pipeline is documented in our [releases page](https://github.com/aragon/aragon/releases).

 #### Secrets